ag999git/001-mirror/09-exceptions/060-ch9-scripts-q.md

     print("Error: A general import error occurred.")

 ```
-18. Illustrate AttributeError by attempting to call a method that does not exist on a string object.
+18.` Illustrate AttributeError` by attempting to call a method that does not exist on a string object.

 ```python